Konijima/PZ-Random-Sound-Events/README.md

 ## Works in Multiplayer & Singleplayer.

 **Tired of the old meta events?**
-This mods give you the possibility to extend the meta experience.
+This mod give you the possibility to extend the meta experience.
 From nuke bombs to earth quakes and sirens.
 Maybe just some new animals sounds?